mattinfern0/finance-tracker/README.md

 In Development - Finance App with React front-end &amp; Django back-end

 ToDo:
-- Make new secret key for django
+- Make new secret key for django and hide it